USF International Fellowships for Early and mid-Career Urban Scholars from the Global South

 Fellowship Details

-Host institution: Urban Studies Foundation (USF)
+- Organizer: Urban Studies Foundation (USF)

 Benefits

-Covering the costs of a stay period for conducting research which ranges between 3-9 months, the fellowship provides:
+Covering the costs of a stay period for conducting research, which ranges between 3-9 months, the fellowship provides:

 - Accommodation